oracle/graal/substratevm/SubstrateVM.md

 ## License

-The Substrate VM is licensed under the GPL 2 with Classpath Exception.
+The Substrate VM project is licensed under the GPL 2 with Classpath Exception.